-science education, government relations, and community involvement programs that advance the science and science education missions of the Laboratory.
-SCR contributes to the public's understanding of science, enhances the value of the Laboratory as a community, and ensures that internal and external stakeholders are properly informed and have a voice in decisions of interest and importance to them.
-SCR also works to maintain relationships with BNL employees and external stakeholders, such as neighbors, business leaders, elected officials, and regulators to provide an understanding of the Laboratory's science and operations, including environmental stewardship and restoration activities, and to incorporate community input into BNL's decision-making process.
+best-in-class communications, science education, government relations, and community involvement programs that advance the science and science education missions of the Laboratory.
+The SRO contributes to the public's understanding of science, enhances the value of the Laboratory as a community, and ensures that internal and external stakeholders are properly informed and have a voice in decisions of interest and importance to them.
+The SRO also works to maintain relationships with BNL employees and external stakeholders, such as neighbors, business leaders, elected officials, and regulators to provide an understanding of the Laboratory's science and operations, including environmental stewardship and restoration activities, and to incorporate community input into BNL's decisionmaking process.

-To facilitate stakeholder input, SCR's Stakeholder Relations Office, in coordination with the EPD, participates in or conducts on- and off-site meetings which include discussions, presentations, roundtables, and workshops.
-Stakeholder Relations and EPD staff attend local civic association meetings, canvass surrounding neighborhoods, conduct Laboratory tours, and coordinate informal information sessions and formal public meetings, which are held during public comment periods for environmental projects.
+To facilitate stakeholder input, the SRO's Office of Community Engagement, in coordination with the EPD, participates in or conducts on- and offsite meetings which include discussions, presentations, roundtables, and workshops.
+Community Engagement and EPD staff attend local civic association meetings, conduct Laboratory tours, and coordinate informal information sessions and formal public meetings, which are held during public comment periods for environmental projects.

-BNL's Internal Communications Office manages programs to increase internal stakeholder awareness, understanding, and support of Laboratory initiatives; fosters two-way communications; and updates internal stakeholders on BNL priorities, news, programs, and events.
+The SRO's Media and Communications Office manages programs to increase internal stakeholder awareness, understanding, and support of Laboratory initiatives; fosters two-way communications; and updates internal stakeholders on BNL priorities, news, programs, and events.

-The SCR's Office of Educational Programs manages various education initiatives and programs that support the scientific mission at BNL and the DOE.
-Programs include Summer Science Explorations for grades four through 12, the Science Learning Center, internships, contests in science, technology, engineering, math, and postdoctoral programs.
+The SRO's Office of Educational Programs manages various education initiatives and programs that support the scientific mission at BNL and the DOE.
+Programs include Summer Science Explorations for grades four through 12, the Science Learning Center, and the DOE's Science Undergraduate Learning Internship in science, technology, engineering, math, and postdoctoral programs.